How to slow down the mind to take better images

-For some, it might be an easy thing to just slip into this childlike exploration of the wold around us.
+For some of us, it might be an easy thing to just slip into this childlike exploration of the wold around us.

-For some it might be a struggle.
+For some of us, it might be a struggle.
 As with many things, its a practice.

 When we go on a diet, we don't do it for one day and expect to have a result and thats it, we practice often.
 As with an exercise programme, we don't practice for one day and expect a result, we practice as often as we think we need to, then change our expectations as we need to..adjust, notice, adjust again, notice.

 Want some help?
 I've labeled every point as number one.